BrickSchema/Brick/shacl/DESIGN.md

 SHACL shapes for Brick should validate the following:

 - validating endpoints of Brick relationships (properties):
-  - check type of subject/object: are the `brick:expectedDomain` and `brick:expectedRange` properties respected?
+  - check type of subject/object: are the `brick:domain` and `brick:range` properties respected?
   - cardinality checks: with varying severity
     - floors without rooms
     - equipment missing certain points (e.g. thermostat should have a temperature sensor, at least one setpoint)